mattpap/masters-thesis/sphinx/src/groebner.rst

          2  4
     d⋅n⋅p ⋅q

-The answer, that we were able to compute with SymPy, is 4 quarters, 1 dime, 1 nickel and 2 pennies, which altogether give the requested value of $117$.
+The answer, that we were able to compute with |sympy|, is 4 quarters, 1 dime, 1 nickel and 2 pennies, which altogether give the requested value of $117$.
 This is also the minimal solution to our problem.
 We can try another admissible solution::